fstaub/xBIT/README.md

 ```

 ## Note
 This package is completely independent of another scanning tool which comes with a bunch of 'BITs'.
-Nevertheless, the name was chosen on purpose to point out that it follows a philosophy which is orthogonal to this other tool: not everybody has a supercomputer at hand, and some people might want to study more complicated models than the MSSM or SSM.
+Nevertheless, the name was chosen on purpose to point out that it follows a philosophy which is orthogonal to this other tool.